Corrs Chambers Westgarth

-Are there any specific exemptions?
+Are there any specific exceptions in your law?

-employment for domestic duties in private households;
+· Employment for domestic duties in private households;

-superannuation, insurance and credit;
+· Superannuation, insurance and credit;

-migration and citizenship;
+· Migration and citizenship;

-pensions, allowances and benefits;
+· Pensions, allowances and benefits;

-some health programmes;
+· Some health programmes;

-certain acts of religious and voluntary organisations;
+· Certain acts of religious and voluntary organisations;

-youth wages or compliance with industrial agreements and awards; and
+· Youth wages or compliance with industrial agreements and awards; and

 The State and Territory laws provide similar exemptions in the area of age discrimination.

-The exemptions to the General Protections Provisions and unlawful dismissal under the FW Act include:
+The exemptions to the General Protections and unlawful dismissal provisions under the FW Act include:

-action that is not unlawful under State or Federal anti-discrimination law;
+· Action that is not unlawful under State or Federal anti-discrimination law;

-action that is taken because of the ‘inherent requirements’ of the position; and
+· Action that is taken because of the ‘inherent requirements’ of the position; and

-action that is taken in accordance with particular religious beliefs in order to avoid injury to the religious susceptibilities of adherents to the religion.
+· Action that is taken in accordance with particular religious beliefs in order to avoid injury to the religious susceptibilities of adherents to the religion.

-The AD Act does not expressly proscribe compulsory retirement.
-Complainants wishing to bring a claim under the AD Act, alleging age discrimination on the basis of having been compulsorily retired from work, would need to utilise the general prohibition against age discrimination in employment.
+Generally, complainants wishing to bring a claim under the AD Act, alleging act discrimination on the basis of having been compulsorily retired from work, would need to utilise the general prohibition against age discrimination in employment.

-Alternatively, at the federal level, a complainant may bring a claim under the General Protections Provisions or unlawful termination provisions of the FW Act.
+Alternatively, at federal level, a complainant may bring a claim under the General Protections Provisions or unlawful termination provisions of the FW Act.

-of safety concerns associated with allowing pilots to continue to work after turning 60; and
+· There were safety concerns associated with allowing pilots to continue to work after turning 60; and

 The High Court found in Qantas’ favour on the basis of the second argument – that is, it was an inherent requirement of a pilot’s position to be able to fly over countries which were signatory to the Convention.

-This decision is important because it establishes the principle that the ability to perform the inherent requirements of the position is not limited to being able to psychically perform the duties.
-The Court held that the ability to perform the inherent requirements of the position also required the employee to do the job within the particular operational setting of the employer.
+This decision is important because it establishes the principle that the ability to perform the inherent requirements of the position is not limited to being able to physically perform the duties.
+The High Court held that the ability to perform the inherent requirements of the position also required the employee to do the job within the particular operational setting of the employer.

 In another case involving Qantas, Blatchford v Qantas Airways Limited (1997) EOC 92-888, it was held that selection criteria for new employees which are based on age are likely to be found discriminatory.
-In this case, applicants for the position of pilot were subject to a particular criterion which assigned points to applicants based on their age (applicants aged 21-24 years scored four points; those aged 32 years and over scored one point).
+In this case, applicants for the position of pilot were subject to a particular criterion which assigned points to the applicants based on their age (applicants aged 21-24 years scored four points; those aged 32 years and over scored one point).
 Qantas argued that older applicants would have a shorter period of employment and so the airline would have less opportunity to recoup its training costs.
-In concluding that this selection criterion was unlawful age discrimination, the New South Wales Equal Opportunity Tribunal concluded that anti-discrimination law did not make any exceptions for economic rationalism.
+In concluding that application of this selection criterion involved unlawful age discrimination, the New South Wales Equal Opportunity Tribunal concluded that anti-discrimination law did not make any exceptions for economic rationalism.

 In another case considering the legality of recruitment criteria, Dewan v Main Roads WA (2005) EOC 93-362, the Western Australian Equal Opportunity Tribunal held that a job advertisement that sought to recruit ‘recent graduates’ did not amount to age discrimination against graduates over 25, even though a majority of recent graduates would be younger than 25.
 Accordingly, the Tribunal dismissed a complaint from a 45 year-old engineer of indirect age discrimination.
 The Tribunal found that the emphasis on recent graduation could apply to different age groups and did not necessarily demonstrate an intention to recruit young employees.